 Rarely at the top of the list to visit and stuck in the shadow of other Austrian cities, setting out to find all the things to do in Linz that stem from the city’s creative arts scene might well change your perceptions about how much there is to love about Austria’s third-largest city.

-A city proud to describe itself as future-orientated, Linz has transformed over the decades by continuously embracing change, and it soon becomes apparent that the arts form the very core of its identity.
+A city proud to describe itself as future-orientated, Linz has transformed over the decades by continuously embracing change.
+It soon becomes apparent that the arts form the very core of its identity.

-Historically, Linz is known for its 17th Century Old Town quaintness and wealthy steel industry status.
-It’s a Danube river city whose artistic revival was first ignited in darker days when Hitler wanted to restructure and use it as a core European base and rebuild as the main cultural centre of the Third Reich.
+Historically, Linz grew from the Roman fortification of Lentia to a flourishing town in the 15th century, home to Habsburg Emperor Frederick III, but is largely defined by its 17th-century Old Town quaintness and wealthy steel industry status.
+It’s a Danube river city whose artistic revival was first ignited in darker days when Hitler wanted to restructure and use it as a core European base and rebuild it as the main cultural centre of the Third Reich.

 Today, Linz has evolved into a designated European Capital of Culture (2009) and a UNESCO Media Arts City.
 It has grown to become home to educational institutions and research facilities involved in the development and understanding of media art and digital culture and further established itself as a European centre for social innovation and artistic enterprise.

-I quickly saw beyond the pastel hues which come to define old Austrian towns, and in three days I was able to indulge in the multi-layers of artistic flair here.
-Where contemporary arts seamlessly blend with the city’s historic structures, dispersing amongst them cultural hubs, funky hangouts and artistic business ventures.
+Beyond the pastel hues which come to define old Austrian towns, are the city’s multi-layers of artistic flair here.
+Where contemporary arts seamlessly blend with the city’s historic structures to form a collection of cultural hubs, funky hangouts and artistic business ventures.

 - Things to Do in Linz Austria to See it Differently

-- Linz History in Architecture – Old Town and Castle
+- Stroll Linz Old Town – History in Architecture

-- Enjoy the Creative Hangouts on the Riverside
+- Enjoy Creative Hangouts on the Linz Danube Riverside

-- Visit the City’s Core Visual Arts Centres
+- Visit Linz Museums and Core Visual Arts Centres

 - Take a Theatre Costume Guided Tour in Linz